On the metric mean dimensions of saturated sets: Preliminaries

-Sometimes, it is difficult to find a real orbit with desired dynamical behavior, while one can get an approximate orbit of a point that $\epsilon$-shadows any specified finite orbit-segments, which is known as \emph{specification property}.
+In general, it is difficult to find a real orbit with the desired dynamical behavior, while one can get an approximate orbit of a point that $\epsilon$-shadows any specified finite orbit-segments, which is known as the \emph{specification property} in TDSs.